 Whether it’s a monthly newsletter or a handy guide for your customers, using a booklet as a magazine gives you the opportunity to really engage with your customers on topics that interest them.
 We’re particularly big fans of the Waitrose Kitchen magazine which strikes the perfect balance between content and promotions.

-In every organisation there is various training and procedures that staff members need to be aware of.
+In every organisation there are various training and procedures that staff members need to be aware of.
 Use a handy booklet as a go-to manual; include corporate values and the history of your business, or perhaps turn it into a workbook filled with eye catching info-graphics and training activities.

 - Activity Books